Proposal Deadline: May 18, 2026

 -

 Goals, Project Plan, and Outcomes (100-200 words) - Provide a brief overview of the current context and the focus of your proposed teaching mini-grant.
 Highlight what you aim to accomplish, how your project connects to one or more principles of the Quality Teaching Framework and/or Prosperity Widely Shared, and the steps you’ll take to carry out the project.
+Please identify the term(s) you anticipate initiating and completing the mini-grant project.

 -